GHOST-UntraceableDigitalDissident/cold-root-identity/docs/SPEC.md

 ### Freshness and Non Reuse

-Clients MUST reject any lineage event where the `curr_epoch_pubkey` has already appeared earlier in the same root authority’s lineage chain.
-A pubkey may only serve as the active epoch once.
-Reuse invalidates freshness and MUST be treated as an invalid lineage event.
+Clients MUST reject any lineage event where the `epoch_pubkey` in the event has already appeared earlier in the same root authority’s lineage chain.

 ### Epoch Label Validation

 After extracting the label, a client MUST ensure:
 - The label is a UTF8 string.
 - The label has not appeared earlier in the lineage for this root.
-- The label matches the derivation scheme declared in the event (opaque to clients, but MUST NOT repeat).
+- The label exactly matches the value carried in the lineage event and MUST NOT repeat for this root.
 - The label is stable under re derivation and uniquely identifies this epoch.
 - If any label validation fails, the lineage event MUST be rejected.